-What does this all mean?
+But what does all of this mean?

-2. Languages that use a top-to-bottom direction can mostly be displayed left-to-right.
+- Languages that use a top-to-bottom direction can mostly be displayed left-to-right.
 This simplifies localization into languages such as Chinese and Japanese.

-3. Right-to-left languages are often actually bi-directional.
+- Right-to-left languages are often actually bi-directional.
 With bidi support, you will be able to display numbers left-to-right, keeping the rest of the content right-to-left.

-Are right-to-left-languages easy to localize into?
+Are right-to-left languages easy to localize into?

 In all honesty, this all sounds more complicated than it actually is.
 By using a system that supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.